Efficient Online ML API Selection for Multi-Label Classification Tasks: Experiments

 \section{Experiments}

 We compare the accuracy and incurred costs of \systemnamesecond{} to that of real world ML services for various tasks.
-Our goal is three-fold: (i) understand when and why \systemnamesecond{} can reduce cost without hurting accuracy, (ii) investigate the trade-offs between accuracy and cost achieved by \systemnamesecond{}, and (iii) assess the effect of training data size and accuracy predictors on \systemnamesecond{}'s performance.
+Our goal is to (i) understand when and why \systemnamesecond{} can reduce cost without hurting accuracy, (ii) investigate the trade-offs between accuracy and cost achieved by \systemnamesecond{}, and (iii) assess the effect of training data size and accuracy predictors on \systemnamesecond{}'s performance.

-\paragraph{Tasks, ML services, and Datasets.} We focus on three common ML tasks in different application domains: multi-label image classification (\textit{MIC}), scene text recognition (\textit{STR}), and named entity recognition (\textit{NER}). \textit{MIC} aims at obtaining all keywords associated with an image, \textit{STR} seeks to recognize all texts in an image, and \textit{NER} desires to extract all entities in a text paragraph.
-The ML services used for each task as well as their prices are summarized in Table \ref{tab:SFAME:MLservice}.
-Table \ref{tab:SFAME:DatasetStats} lists the statistics for all the datasets.
-More details about the tasks and datasets can be found in Appendix \ref{sec:SFAME:experimentdetails}.
+\paragraph{Tasks, ML Services, and Datasets.} We focus on three common ML tasks in different domains: multi-label image classification (\textit{MIC}), scene text recognition (\textit{STR}), and named entity recognition (\textit{NER}). \textit{MIC} aims at obtaining all keywords associated with an image, \textit{STR} seeks to recognize all texts in an image, and \textit{NER} desires to extract all entities in a text paragraph.
+The ML services used for each task and their prices are summarized in Table \ref{tab:SFAME:MLservice}.
+For each task we use three datasets, summarized in Table \ref{tab:SFAME:DatasetStats}.
+More details can be found in Appendix \ref{sec:SFAME:experimentdetails}.

 \paragraph{Accuracy Predictors.} Except when explicitly noted, we use a random forest regressor as the accuracy predictor for all the datasets.
 For \textit{MIC} and \textit{STR} datasets, we map each possible label to an index, and create a feature vector whose $k$th element is base service's quality score for the label corresponding to $k$.
 If a label is not predicted, the corresponding value is 0.
 For \textit{NER} datasets, we map each predicted label to a 96-dimensional vector using a word embedding from spaCy \cite{Spacy_github}, and then use the sum weighted by their corresponding quality scores as the feature vector.
 The accuracy predictor is then trained on half of the datasets using the feature vectors generated as above.
+Interestingly, we found we are able to accurately predict which commercial API is best for each instance using relatively simple features.
+This makes the approach more broadly applicable.
+We will study the effects of accuracy predictors later in this section.

+\eat{\james{Flesh out how good the accuracy predictor is.
+We can emphasize that while the method is simple, this is actually an interesting finding that: 1) commercial APIs have very heterogeneous performance and 2) we can accurately predict which commercial API is best for each instance using easy features.} \lingjiao{Done.
+Also added a sub-title \textbf{effects of accuracy predictors} for a later discussion.} }